-Jose Rodriguez is currently the Lead Teacher for a Small Learning Community and the Department chair of the Computer Education Department at John Marshall High School.
-In addition, he has served as the chairperson of the Industrial Arts department, Computer Education Department, School Improvement, SBM Finance, Technology, and Data Committees.
-Jose has over twenty years of teaching experience including significant experience in leadership positions.
-He has served as coordinator in many capacities including Title 1, School Improvement, WASC accreditations, and Technology.
-His experience includes grant writing including, and he has coordinated the writing and implementation of the Digital High School grant, IIUSP grant, CSR grant, Perkins grant and the BB technology project for John Marshall high school.
+Mr. Rodriguez's leadership experience also includes serving as the Lead teacher for the Design and Technology Small Learning Community at Marshall High School.
+Mr. Rodriguez served as the coordinator for Title 1, School Improvement, WASC accreditations, and Technology.
+Additionally, Mr. Rodriguez served as chairperson of the Computer Education Department at Marshall High School and Industrial Arts department at Venice High School, and the chairperson of the School Improvement, SBM Finance, Technology, and Data Committees at Marshall High School.
+His experience includes grant writing, including coordinated the writing and implementation of the Digital High School grant, IIUSP grant, CSR grant, Perkins grant and the BB technology project for Marshall high school.

-Alicia Semon is currently the English Department Chair at John Marshall High School.
+Alicia Semon is currently an English teacher at John Marshall High School.
 Alicia has taught for over twenty years at which point she has been a College Counselor, Activities Director, WASC Focus group leader, new teacher mentor, National Board Certified, teacher and support provider, BTSA support provider, and a SLC Lead Teacher.
 She has facilitated several professional development meetings focusing on writing across the curriculum, literacy strategies, and team building strategies.
 Alicia was an active member of the Marshall High School Professional Learning Communities and participated in lesson sharing, and lesson studies.
-She is on the Marshall High School Leadership Team where decisions on policy are suggested.
-For the past eight years, Alicia has been an Adjunct Professor at California State University, Los Angeles Charter College of Education, Department of Curriculum and Instruction.
+She was on the Marshall High School Leadership Team where decisions on policy are suggested.
+For the past ten years, Alicia has been an Adjunct Professor at California State University, Los Angeles Charter College of Education, Department of Curriculum and Instruction.